FPtje/miso-component-example/README.md

 # Scalable apps using components

 Let's say you've tried out [miso](http://haskell-miso.org/).
 Awesome!
 Now you want to make a bigger app, but you probably don't want to have the entire app in *one* big `Model`, *one* huge set of `Action`s and a `view` function larger than the Eiffel tower.
-You'll want to divide things up in components.
+You'll want to divide things up into components.
 Each of those components should:

 - Be reusable
 - Have its own state (`Model`)